lekroll/lekroll.github.io/README.md

-Website using Bootstrap and the startbootstrap-landing-page
+This Website was build using Bootstrap and theh procet startbootstrap-landing-page(https://github.com/BlackrockDigital/startbootstrap-landing-page)

 ## About